50 Life Goals Examples For a Long, Happy, and Successful Life

 Your relationship is your safe place, and that part of your life needs to be nourished daily.

-Ensure that you are taking the time necessary to give your relationship the time and energy it deserves.
+Make it a goal always to take the time necessary to give your relationship the time and energy it deserves.

 You will be happy that you did when you’re older.

-That relationship is crucial to the health of your family, so it is important to nurture it.
+The intimate part of a relationship is crucial to the health of your family, so it is important to nurture it.

 Related: How To Argue And Win, Without Making Enemies

-Life Goals Examples For a MEANINGFUL LIFE
+Life Goals Examples For Meaning and Purpose

-Working on ourselves makes us feel better, and when we feel better, we act as the best possible version of ourselves.
+And when we feel better, we act as the best possible version of ourselves.

 By aiming to reach your full potential, you will live a life with less regret.